bosoncat/bosoncat.github.io/content/_index.md

 <script defer src="https://use.fontawesome.com/releases/v5.0.13/js/v4-shims.js"></script>
 <link rel="stylesheet" href="https://use.fontawesome.com/releases/v5.0.13/css/all.css">

 Great!
 You got here!
-This is *Xing* 's home page.
+This is *someone* 's home page.
 This is the place where I dump interesting things or some projects I am working on.
 Hope this website could bring you some useful or fun infomation.
 You could find me on these sites
 <a href="https://keybase.io/higuoxing"><i class="fab fa-keybase" style="font-size: 20px;"></i></a>
 <a href="https://twitter.com/__dev__urandom"><i class="fab fa-twitter" style="font-size: 20px;"></i></a>
-<a href="https://github.com/higuoxing"><i class="fab fa-github" style="font-size: 20px;"></i></a>
+<a href="https://github.com/bosoncat"><i class="fab fa-github" style="font-size: 20px;"></i></a>
-Besides, I am interested in compilers.
-You could also find some of my simple patches for LLVM [here](https://reviews.llvm.org/people/revisions/16934/) (need register).

 ### Contact Me
 <i class="fa fa-envelope" style="font-size: 20px;"></i> higuoxing at gmail dot com